carlditzler/automatedagreements/blockchain frameworks.md

 > Smart contract language: Solidity; [examples](https://github.com/wanchain/go-wanchain/wiki/How--to-deploy-smart-contracts-on-Wanchain)

 ## 8. Sequence/Chain
 [Sequence](https://chain.com/sequence/) - Cloud/ledger-as-a-service system of record to manage any value type or balance using a token-based data model.
-[Chain](https://chain.com) discontinued [Chain Core](https://github.com/chain/chain) development and support so it can focus on Sequence.
+[Chain](https://chain.com) discontinued [Chain Core](https://github.com/chain/chain) development and support to focus on Sequence.
 > Chain Core was a platform supporting multiple and independent secured blockchain networks written in Go.
 Enables issuance, ownership, and control of digital assets issued, transferred and exchanged by posting transactions to the Chain network.
 >> Preferred smart contract language: Ivy